lgbouma/lgbouma.com/content/research.md

 ### Young Planets in Star Clusters

-While thousands of exoplanets are known, most orbit anonymous stars in the Galaxy that are between one and ten billion years old.
-I have been using [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and study planets around stars in clusters younger than one billion years.
+While thousands of exoplanets are known, most are billions of years old.
+I have used [TESS](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite), [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)), and [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and study planets around stars in clusters younger than one billion years.
+The properties of these young planets help clarify the processes that sculpted present-day distributions of exoplanet sizes, atmospheres, and orbital geometries.
-The stellar ensembles in which these planets reside enable precise age measurements, which helps us put together a timeline for planet evolution.

 {{< expand text="Click here to learn more" >}}
 **Kepler and the Behemoth: Three Mini-Neptunes in a 40 Million Year Old Association**